 3. Plaintains and plantain flour

 Plantains are part of the natural, gluten-free food.
 Plantains have so many health benefits and can be incorporated into lots of different Nigerian recipes.
+It is very accessible, and affordable, you can even buy plantain online.

 Plantain flour is also a tasty alternative.
 Foods made with plantain flour like Amala ogede or elubo ogede and plantain fufu week healthy Nigerian staple foods that do not contain gluten.